tamunoWoks/Meta_database_engineering/database.md

 ### The Core of Big Data:
 The concept is best understood through its defining characteristics, often called the V's of Big Data.
+1. **Volume:** The sheer amount of data.
+This is the most obvious characteristic.
+We're talking about terabytes, petabytes, and even exabytes of data.
+Eg. Years of stock market tick data, all the videos on YouTube, terabytes of logs from a web server farm.